RoboHubEindhoven-User/suii/suii_navigation/README.md

 # Navigation

 Navigation is responsible for everything that has to do with autonomous driving of the robot.
 The teb_local_planner was used.
 This planner makes use of several configuration files to operate discussed [here](https://github.com/RoboHubEindhoven/suii/wiki/Navigation-Config).
 A navigation manager was made to interface between move_base and the rest of the system, discussed [here](https://github.com/RoboHubEindhoven/suii/wiki/Navigation-Manager-Node).
 A utilitarian node for calculating distance between the robot's position and a goal was made to aid the mission planning software.
-This node can be found [here](https://github.com/RoboHubEindhoven/suii/wiki/Navigation-Euclidean-Calculator-Node).
+This node is discussed [here](https://github.com/RoboHubEindhoven/suii/wiki/Navigation-Euclidean-Calculator-Node).

 ## Important to know